Skills Bootcamps to kick-start digital careers in Gloucestershire and beyond

 The new Skills Bootcamps in Digital are flexible, online courses of up to 16 weeks, giving people the opportunity to build the cyber and digital skills our county needs, with a fast track, guaranteed interview with a local employer.

-Available for free to those aged 19 and over who are in work, self-employed, recently unemployed or returning to work after a break, the two courses available from September include Web Developer and IT Support Specialist.
+Available for free to those aged 19 and over who are in work, self-employed, unemployed for less than 12 months or returning to work after a break, the two courses available from September include Web Developer and IT Support Specialist.
 Learners will have the opportunity to study in GC’s impressive new cyber and computing training centre, ADA: The Advanced Digital Academy, at Cheltenham Campus, and benefit from access to the latest industry-standard software, an on-site library and opportunities to network with like-minded learners and the cyber-tech community.

 Ideal for recent graduates, those looking to quickly increase their digital skills and fast-track into a new career, or get ahead with their current employer, GC’s Skills Bootcamps are fully-flexible and delivered through remote learning, with full support, mentoring and training provided to prepare for interview and beyond.